Bad Progress Report? 3 Ways Parents Can Respond

 What part can I play in responding to this without doing my child’s work for them?

 - Your role might be to hold your child accountable and make a plan for him to make up the missing assignments.

 - You might decide to meet with teachers or school counselors about getting your child some extra support at school.

 - Maybe your role is to be an advocate for your child and bring your concerns to the principal or superintendent.
 Make a plan for how you can be involved.

 If you are feeling stuck with what your role or plan should be, try reaching out to the school.
 Ask who is available to help you and your child.
 See if you can meet with your child’s teacher or school counselor to talk about what is happening and how you can help find a solution.

 What happens next will depend on the situation!
-But starting with these two steps can help you find your way forward.
+But starting with these three steps can help you find your way forward.

 Remember, additional support is available from the Empowering Parents Coaching Team.
 We provide 1-on-1 online coaching to parents worldwide.